 ” We found that the vulnerability lies in how Apple-signed packages with post-install scripts are installed.
 A malicious actor could create a specially crafted file that would hijack the installation process,” the Microsoft researchers noted.

-After bypassing SIP’s restrictions, the attacker could then install a malicious kernel driver (rootkit), overwrite system files, or install persistent, undetectable malware, among others.
+After bypassing SIP’s restrictions, the attacker could install a malicious kernel driver (rootkit), overwrite system files, or install persistent, undetectable malware.

 As networks become increasingly heterogeneous, the number of threats that attempt to compromise non-Windows devices also increases.

-Microsoft Defender for Endpoint on Mac enables organizations to gain visibility and detect threats on macOS devices, the company said.
+The company said that Microsoft Defender for Endpoint on Mac enables organizations to gain visibility and detect threats on macOS devices.

 “This research underscores the importance of collaboration among security researchers, software vendors, and the larger security community,” Microsoft added.